Salvatore Todaro (mobster): Burial and interment

 Todaro's funeral mass was held at Our Lady of Peace Catholic Church in Cleveland on June 15, 1929.
 There were an estimated 900 attendees, $7,500 ($ in dollars) in floral tributes, (Note: Joseph Porrello sent an expensive and unique "gates of heaven ajar" floral display.) and 120 cars in the funeral procession.
 He was temporarily interred in a $3,900 ($ in dollars) silvered casket in the receiving vault at Calvary Cemetery in Cleveland.

-Todaro's wife Carmella was in Italy at the time of the murder so she was unable to attend his funeral.
+Todaro's wife Carmella was in Italy at the time of the murder, so she was unable to attend his funeral.
 She had taken her eldest son, Joseph, to Rome for medical treatment three months earlier.
 She had her husband's body shipped to Italy for interment, although it is unclear if he was laid to rest in Naples or in a large marble mausoleum in Licata.

 Todaro's estate consisted of $2,900 ($ in dollars) in savings, $150 ($ in dollars) in clothes, and a 1923 automobile.

 Aftermath

 Joseph Porrello became the undisputed boss of the Cleveland crime family after Sam Todaro's death.

-Concetta Lonardo was charged with first degree murder in Todaro's death, but acquitted in November 1929.
+Concetta Lonardo was charged with first-degree murder in Todaro's death, but acquitted in November 1929.

 Angelo Lonardo and Dominic Sospirato fled Cleveland.
-They later returned, were convicted of second degree murder in Todaro's death, and sentenced to life in prison.
+They later returned, were convicted of second-degree murder in Todaro's death, and sentenced to life in prison.
 They won a retrial from the Ohio Supreme Court, and the charges were dropped on November 25, 1931, for lack of witnesses.
 (Note: Lonardo and Sospirato were originally charged with first degree murder.
 Scirie was a key government witness in their trial, but—fearing for his life—he fled the United States for Sicily after Concetta Lonardo's trial.
 Without his evidence, the charges were reduced to second degree murder.)

 Frank Lonardo was murdered in the card room of the Chester-18th Barber Shop at 1735 Chester Avenue on October 20, 1929, in retaliation for Todaro's death.
 Frank Alessi, Todaro's brother-in-law, helped the assassins identify their target.

 Personal life

-Todaro was 5 ft 4 in tall and weighed about 145 lbs pounds.
+Todaro was 5 ft 4 in tall and weighed about 145 lbs.
 His swarthy complexion garnered him the nickname "Black Sam", which was conferred on him by Frank Alessi.

 Todaro and his wife, Carmella (born 1894), had three children: Joseph (born August 3, 1921), Mary (born August 5, 1923), and Frank (born 1924).
 (Note: Antoinette Lonardo, Joseph Lonardo's daughter, was Mary's godmother.)